fossas/meta-fossa/GUIDE.md

 ### How does it differ from the `create-spdx` class?

-`create-spdx` class was introduced in Yocto with version: `3.4 (honister)`, which does not work well for the current LTS release: `dunfell`.
+The `create-spdx` class was introduced in Yocto with version `3.4 (honister)`, which does not work well for the current LTS release `dunfell`.

 Further, `meta-fossa` is explicitly designed to work with FOSSA, which brings support for license correction workflows, org and project-wide reporting, notifications, and more.

 ### How do I apply a correction to incorrect license or package information?

 You can do so via FOSSA WEB UI.
 Please refer to the documentation at: https://docs.fossa.com/docs/triaging-issues#remediating-issues